abiosoft/blog/content/posts/1755005959_colimagsosf.md

 It builds on a project called [Lima](https://github.com/lima-vm/lima).
 The initial name was in fact, [LimaKube](https://github.com/abiosoft/colima/blob/81cd704a6a8ce970cca75b47a54975a56b2c3afe/README.md) before deciding on Colima [two days later](https://github.com/abiosoft/colima/commit/d0686356eb7c81bf453b63746e6219ca4f90ad58).

-Due to positive feedbacks, it was later re-written in [Go](https://go.dev) to add more capabilities.
+Due to positive feedback, it was later re-written in [Go](https://go.dev) to add more capabilities.
 Nonetheless, it was meant to be just another toolkit for my use.

 ### Surprising Popularity